jmfranck/acert.github.io/VirtualBox.md

         1. Note the location of the **program executable** (e.g. `C:\Program Files\Oracle\VirtualBox\VirtualBox.exe`).
         1. Type `cmd` into start menu/screen: right click → run as administrator
         1. Type **program executable** followed by full path to (e.g. `C:\Program Files\Oracle\VirtualBox\VirtualBox.exe` `C:\Users\jmf356\Downloads\Oracle_VM_VirtualBox_Extension_Pack-4.3.26-98988.vbox-extpack`)
+            * On Unix systems, this step must be run as root/sudo
 1. Download the Virtual Machine [(VM) image from here]().
 1. Double-click on the VM image in order to import it.
     * Leave all default settings.